patrickmaynard/muckrock-api-analyzer/README.md

 # Analysis of responsiveness of 50 largest American cities

-This project sets up an analyzer that spits out rankings of American cities when it comes to transparency via public document requests.
+This project sets up an analyzer that spits out rankings of American metro areas when it comes to transparency via public document requests.

 It powers this page of monthly rankings: http://transparency.patrickmaynard.com